PrathameshIngole/Migration-Mongo-to-SQL/README.md

 # MongoDB to MySQL Migration Script

-This Python script migrates data from a MongoDB database to a MySQL database.
-It iterates over all collections in the MongoDB database, creates corresponding tables in the MySQL database, and inserts the data.
+This Python script facilitates the migration of data from a MongoDB database to a MySQL database.
+It systematically traverses through all collections within the MongoDB database, establishes equivalent tables within the MySQL database, and then proceeds to insert the data seamlessly.

 ## Prerequisites